Tiered Deployments

 • Technical users who need to manage your repositories and tiered configuration.

-• Business users who need a centralized view of cumulative and trend data for vulnerability analysis.
+• Technical users who need a centralized view of cumulative and trend data for vulnerability analysis.